-The School will establish a spend plan for the revenue collected from each fee charged.
+If the School charges fees the School will establish a spend plan for the revenue collected from each fee charged.
 The spend plan will (a) provide students, parents, and employees transparency by identifying a fee's funding uses; (b) identify the needs of the activity, course, or program for the fee being charged and include a list or description of the anticipated types of expenditures, for the current fiscal year or as carryover for use in a future fiscal year, funded by the fee charged.

-Deleted: Beginning with the 2020-2021 school year, t
+Deleted: Beginning with the 2020-2021 school year, i